The Jackbox Party Pack: The Jackbox Party Pack 3 (2016)

 Tee K.O. is for 3–8 players and is a drawing-based game.
 Each player starts by drawing three images of anything they want, though the game provides suggestions to help.
 Then each player has a chance to enter several short sayings or slogans.
 Subsequently, each player is then given two or more random drawings and two or more random sayings, and selects the pair that best fits together as printed on a T-shirt.
 These designs are then put into a one-on-one voting battle with all players and audience members to determine the best-voted T-shirt design and the design that had the longest voting streak.
-If the T-shirt gets all votes, the player who drew the shirt gets a "shirtality".
 A second round of drawing, slogan writing, pairing, and voting is performed.
 The winning designs from each round are then put against each other to determine the ultimate winning design.
 After the game, players are able to order custom printed T-shirts.